 It is entirely possible to populate NAS drives with SSDs, as they accept 2.5in drives, but the question is, should you?

-Even though solid-state storage offers excellent performance, this isn’t necessarily in the context of adding them to NAS drives.
-SSD drives don’t generally offer much of an advantage, especially when you take into account the gigabit Ethernet connections that are only capable of transfer speeds of up to 110MB/sec, whereas faster options like 10GbE hardware require serious investment.
+Although solid-state storage may offer top performance, this isn’t necessarily in the context of adding them to NAS drives.
+SSD drives don’t tend to generally offer a huge advantage, especially when you consider the gigabit Ethernet connections that are able to reach transfer speeds of up to 110MB/sec.
+Faster options like 10GbE hardware, however, require serious investment.

-This doesn’t mean, however, that adding SSDs will be completely useless.
-IT Pro tested the Qnap TS-453B which has four 2.5in SATA SSDs and we recorded a small boost in 4K read speeds.
-This was a jump from 10.4MB/sec to 11.4MB/sec.
+Despite this, it doesn’ mean that adding SSDs will ultimately be completely useless.
+We tested out the Qnap TS-453B hich has four 2.5in SATA SSDs and we found a small boost in 4K read speeds.
+This was a rise from 10.4MB/sec to 11.4MB/sec.

-Anyone who has been near a four-bay NAS appliance will know that the noise collectively produced by four mechanical hard disks can be deafening.
-Alternatively, SSDs don’t have any moving parts, and so run silently, with the only sound from your NAS being its internal fan.
+As anyone who has been near a four-bay NAS appliance will be able to testify, the collective noise produced by four mechanical hard disks can be deafening.
+On the other hand, SSDs don’t contain any moving parts so run silently, with the only sound you can expect from your NAS being its internal fan.

-An additional benefit of SSDs is that they usually use less power than mechanical disks.
-The four-bay Qnap TS-453B we tested was full of four 1TB Seagate Barracuda 3.4in hard disks which used up 32w from the mains while not in use.
-When streaming videos, it took 38w from the mains.
-When we changed this to four SSDs, this number fell to 14w when idle and 16w while streaming.
+SSDs have the additional benefit of usually using less power compared to mechanical disks.
+From the tests we carried out on the four-bay Qnap TS-453B, which was full of four 1TB Seagate Barracuda 3.4in hard disks, it used up 32w from the mains while not in use.
+It took 38w from the mains when it was streaming videos.
+After changing this to four SSDs, the number fell to 14w when idle and 16w while streaming.

-In the past there was a major drawback to SSDs which was their comparable price to HDDs.
-A 1TB mechanical disk can be purchased for £40, which means you can set up a 3TB RAID 5 array for a total of £160.
-However, SSDs have now started to close the gap.
-Up until a few years ago, a 1TB SSD would have set you back around £250, whereas now prices have begun to drop, so you can buy one for approximately £100.
+There was a major drawback to SSDs in the past which was their price when you compared them to HDDs.
+For £40 you can purchase a 1TB mechanical disk, which means you can set up a 3TB RAID 5 array for around £160.
+However, SSDs have now started to narrow this divide.
+Up until a few years ago, a 1TB SSD would have cost around £250, whereas now prices have started to decrease so that you can get your hands on one for around £100.